-Just like we mentioned above about the importance of mental stimulation, a great way to ensure your pet is getting enough is to do weekly training with them.
-This could be obedience training or simply basic command training like sit, stay, stand and so on.
+Just like we mentioned above about the importance of mental stimulation, a great way to ensure your pet is getting enough is to do weekly training with them, and this could be obedience training or simply basic command training like sit, stay, stand and so on.
 Regardless of what you opt for this will improve your bond with your canine companion, to learn more about the importance of training then check out one of my previous posts,

 7, Lastly, always have pet insurance!

-The last thing I wanted to list is pet insurance, it is so important to ensure you have insurance for your pet, the sheer amount of unforeseen circumstances that could arise are insane.
-For one, your pet could fall ill or god forbid get into a terrible accident.
+The last thing I wanted to list is pet insurance; it is so essential to ensure you have insurance for your pet, the sheer amount of unforeseen circumstances that could arise are insane.
+For one, your pet could fall ill, or god forbid you get into a terrible accident.
 My partner and I learned the hard way when we lost Freya back in October 2015 not long after we got together.
-Now all our girls are insured and we have peace of mind.
+Now all our girls are insured, and we have peace of mind.

 Thanks for reading today’s post everyone, I hope you all liked learning about Responsible Dog Ownership Day, as well as how to be a great pet parent for your canine companion.
 Tomorrow marks the start of National Deaf Pet Awareness Week which is what I’ll be talking about in next weeks post so make sure to stick around for that.
 In the meantime, why not check out one of our many other blog posts on epoch.pet.

 If you haven’t already, then I’d genuinely appreciate your support by joining our mailing list.
 I published a minimum of two articles a month on a range of pet-related content.
 If you enjoyed today’s post and haven’t signed up, then please do to help support the brand, it would mean the world, and if you don’t enjoy my content, which I’m sure won’t happen, then you can always unsubscribe.